ministryofjustice/laa-fee-calculator-client/README.md

 5. PR the change, code-review, merge.

-6. Pull master and run rake task below to publish.
+6. Pull main and run rake task below to publish.
 Note, you will need a [rubygems](https://rubygems.org/) account with gem owner privileges and have configured your `~/.gem/credentials` in order for this task to complete successfully.

 ```bash
 $ rake release